HL7/davinci-deqm/source/pages/_includes/practitioner-deqm-intro.md

 **Each {{site.data.structuredefinitions.[id].type}} must have:**

-1. Either a National Provider Identifier (NPI), Employer Identification Number (EIN), or CMS Certification Number(CCN) identifier
+1. Either a National Provider Identifier (NPI), or CMS Certification Number(CCN) identifier

 <!--